-Data compression is the process of reducing the size of digital data while preserving the essential information contained in them.
+Data compression is reducing the size of digital data while preserving the essential information contained in them.
 Data can be compressed using algorithms to remove redundancies or irrelevancies in the data, making it simpler to store and more effective to transmit.
 Compression is a cornerstone feature of Timescale, our fast and scalable cloud database built on the PostgreSQL you know and love.
 So much so that we even enable developers working with large datasets to compress immutable data, resulting in significant storage and cost savings.

 Read our Docs to learn more about compression, or check out some of the stories told by our users who have benefited from this feature.

-Data compression is a technique used to minimize the volume of digital data, maximizing storage efficiency and improving data transmission speed.
+There are two main types of data compression: lossless and lossy.
+Data compression is a technique used to minimize the volume of digital data, maximize storage efficiency, and improve data transmission speed.
 This is achieved through various algorithms designed to identify and eliminate redundant or insignificant data elements without sacrificing the core information they embody.

 A compression algorithm can also be lossy—it creates a smaller (or compressed) version of the data, which sacrifices the ability to recreate the original dataset for greater compression rates.
 This is most often seen in audio and video processing, where quality is sacrificed for total size.

-We can also see this happening in databases when we downsample data, taking raw data and reducing the size while retaining the statistical or visual properties (this is pretty much what Timescale achieves with continuous aggregates, our version of automatically updated and incremental materialized views).
+We can also see this happening in databases when we downsample data, taking raw data and reducing the size while retaining the statistical or visual properties (this is what Timescale achieves with continuous aggregates, our version of automatically updated and incremental materialized views).

-Interestingly, this is very common in some areas; for example, in IoT workloads, Historian databases compress data by simply removing points that are unlikely to be of interest to an operator.
+Interestingly, this is very common in some areas; for example, in IoT workloads, historian databases compress data by simply removing points that are unlikely to be of interest to an operator.
 We can’t regain these points, but they fit within a threshold that allows us to reason that they are unimportant noise.

 Data compression can be used in an array of scenarios, reducing image, video, or text files—and is particularly helpful when you’re dealing with large amounts of data that has an underlying pattern (even if you can’t see the pattern yourself!).